DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 view of the city.
 It was clear that this was the perfect spot for a bar or club of some sort, if only the right license could be arranged.

+<div class="streams"><hr class="streams" />It was clear that this was the perfect spot for a bar or club of some sort, if only the right license could be arranged.<hr class="streams" /></div>

 But none of these practical issues could harm the feeling of excitement that invaded the building as soon as the former squatters took over the place in May of 2007.
 They had called in the help of Kaos Projects, a